odennav/icinga-monitoring-alerting-system/README.md

 Use username as `admin` and the password as `admin`.

-** Create Configuration Directory for Master Zone**
+**Create Configuration Directory for Master Zone**

-A default zone named "master" is created, when you run the Icinga node wizard.
+A default zone named `master` is created, when the Icinga node wizard is run.

 In Icinga, a zone is a trust hierarchy.

-For example, members of the master Icinga zone are allowed to send their Icinga check results to the master server.
+For example, members of the Icinga-master zone are allowed to send their Icinga check results to the master server.

-When we start to monitor other servers, which are called Icinga clients or Icinga satellites, they will be part of the master zone.
+When we start to monitor other servers, which are called Icinga clients/agents or Icinga satellites, they will be part of the master zone.

 All the configuration for members of the master zone will reside here
 ```bash